AlexKarari/Quotes-project/README.md

 ## Setup/Installation Requirements

 -Have Ubuntu OS to run the application.
-- Make sure NPM has been installed.
+- Make sure npm has been installed.
 - Make sure you have typescript installed.
 If not, run "$ install -g typescript."
 - Browser recommended is Google Chrome.
 - Install Angular CLI by running "$ npm install -g @angular/cli"